Govanator12/soracom-cli/README.md

 select (1-3) >
 ```

-Please select 1 if AuthKey (authentication key) has been issued to SAM user or root account.
+Please select 1 if an AuthKey (authentication key) has been issued to the SAM user or root account being configured.
 (For details on how to issue an authentication key to SAM users, please see [Using SORACOM Access Management to Manage Operation Access](https://dev.soracom.io/en/start/sam/).

-Thereafter, when executing the soracom command, an API call is made using the authentication information entered here.
+Future API calls will be made using the authentication information configured here.

-## Advanced usage

-### Use multiple profiles
+## Using Multiple Profiles

 If you have multiple SORACOM accounts or want to use multiple SAM users differently, specify the --profile option to configure and set the profile name.